 - Negotiability – Deadlines are pretty firm as a release date has already scheduled.
 Please consider whether you will be able to complete the project by the deadline before you volunteer.

 - Reasonability – If you feel a deadline is for a test is unreasonable, please discuss it with me before you sign up.
-Sometimes I overestimate the time commitment that’s required.
+Sometimes I overestimate the time commitment that’s required (or make typoes when putting together callouts).
 So, if you think the deadline needs a reality check, let me know.

 - When life happens– We are all humans making our way through this world, hiccups occur and I completely understand that.
 If something comes up that will prevent you from finishing the project by the deadline, please contact me as soon as possible, this will ensure I don’t think you’re neglecting the test knit and well has provided me with the opportunity to work with you to make other arrangements when necessary.